yegor256/blog/_drafts/_usa.md

 ## It is Shallow

-You will be surpised how
+You will be surprised how
 [cheerful, friendly and willing to communicate](https://www.cbsnews.com/news/how-americans-look-to-the-rest-of-the-world/) Americans are, when you meet them as a stranger.
 In a grocery store, a gym, a cafe, on the street, they will